-Freddie Mac and the Trustee may amend the Multifamily Structured Pass-Through Trust Agreement without the consent of any Holder or Holders to:
+Freddie Mac and the Trustee may amend the Pass-Through Trust Agreement without the consent of any Holder or Holders to:

-- Cure any ambiguity or to correct or add to any provision in the Multifamily Structured Pass-Through Trust Agreement, if the amendment does not adversely affect Holders in any material way. - Maintain the qualification of any Pass-Through Pool as a grantor trust under the Internal Revenue Code of 1986 (the "Code"). - Avoid the imposition of any state or federal tax on a Pass-Through Pool.
+- Cure any ambiguity or to correct or add to any provision in the Pass-Through Trust Agreement, if the amendment does not adversely affect Holders in any material way. - Maintain the qualification of any Pass-Through Pool as a grantor trust under the Code. - Avoid the imposition of any state or federal tax on a Pass-Through Pool.

-With the written consent of the Holders of at least 50% of the then outstanding principal or notional principal amount of any affected class, Freddie Mac and the Trustee also may amend the Multifamily Pass-Through Trust Agreement in any other way.
-However, unless each affected Holder consents, Freddie Mac and the Trustee may not amend the Multifamily Pass-Through Trust Agreement to impair the rights of Holders to receive payments (including guarantee payments) when due or to sue for any payment that is overdue.
+With the written consent of the Holders of at least 50% of the then outstanding principal or notional principal amount of any affected class, Freddie Mac and the Trustee also may amend the Pass-

+Through Trust Agreement in any other way.
+However, unless each affected Holder consents, Freddie Mac and the Trustee may not amend the Pass-Through Trust Agreement to impair the rights of Holders to receive payments (including guarantee payments) when due or to sue for any payment that is overdue.

-To the extent that any provisions of the Multifamily Pass-Through Trust Agreement differ from the provisions of any of our previous agreements governing Pass-Through Certificates, the Multifamily Pass-Through Trust Agreement will be deemed to amend those prior agreements if such change would not require the consent of Holders under the terms of those prior agreements.
+To the extent that any provisions of the Pass-Through Trust Agreement differ from the provisions of any of our previous agreements governing Pass-Through Certificates, the Pass-Through Trust Agreement will be deemed to amend those prior agreements if such change would not require the consent of Holders under the terms of those prior agreements.